dnbexperience/eufemia/packages/dnb-ui-lib/src/components/form-status/description.md

 ## Description

-The form-status is a basic status meant for input forms.
+The form-status is a simple component meant for displaying the status of a form ( displaying form errors, messages etc. ) The form-status component should be positioned relative to the form or form input to which it referring to.